lazarljubenovic/grassy/README.md

 ---

 This is still in rapid development phase.
-There might be breaking changes along way.
+There might be breaking changes along the way.
 For this reason, I advise you not to use this in serious projects.
 However, to find (and fix) bugs, people have to use it _somewhere_.
 So if you have a suitable non-critical project, it would be awesome if you could try out Grassy.

 Please report bugs and suggest ideas by [opening an issue](https://github.com/lazarljubenovic/grassy/issues).